-As of February 12, 2021, the Company had sold an aggregate of 3,784,912 shares of its common stock pursuant to the Sales Agreement for net proceeds of \$9.5 million.
-During the three months ended March 31, 2021, the Company had not issued any shares under the Sales Agreement.
+As of the termination of the Sales Agreement on February 12, 2021, the Company had sold an aggregate of 3,784,912 shares of its common stock pursuant to the Sales Agreement for net proceeds of \$9.5 million.
+During the six months ended June 30, 2021, the Company had not issued any shares under the Sales Agreement.